AltanDH/3005FP/README.txt

 - Java 17 installed (will likely work with higher versions assuming backwards compatibility)
 - Maven installed
 - PostgreSQL
-- Database exists (Mine is called: 3005FP), and is defined by you in SimpleDatabaseHandler.Java file
+- Database exists (Mine is called: 3005FP), and is defined by you in DatabaseHandler.java file
 - PostgreSQL username and password is defined by you in DatabaseHandler.java file

 Steps to Run:
 1. Create a database in Postgres using pgAdmin4
 2. Execute the DDL.sql then DML.sql file in that order in pgAdmin4 to create the DB tables and data
 3. Create a project in IntelliJ Community Edition with Maven selected (otherwise you're on your own), select quickstart for archetype
-4. Go into SimpleDatabaseHandler.Java and set your database name, username, and password (pgAdmin4 data)
+4. Go into DatabaseHandler.java and set your database name, username, and password (pgAdmin4 data)
 5. Place the pom.xml file in the root folder location
 6. Run the HFCMSApp.java file